build-umass/Gifted_LLC/README.md

 We are using webpack 4.40+ to bundle the modules of react and files to files that can be used in both development or in production.
 All commands going forwared will require two ports to serve the files of the projects, [3000](http://localhost:3000/) for the client and [8080](http://localhost:3000/) for the backend server.

+**Important**: In order to run the back-end server, you need to configure it.
+To do this, copy the .env.sample file to a .env file in the same directory.
+Then fill in the values for `STRIPE_publishableKey` and `STRIPE_secretKey`.
+Front-end developers should also do this because the front-end relies on the backend.

 A development environment is provided and can be run using

 `npm start`